mit-ll/radar-intro/README.md

 Installation
 ============

 Welcome to the course material for the Introduction to Radar class.
 The main lectures come in the form of Jupyter notebooks with interactive elements.

-The installation instructions currently assume that you are running Windows.
+**Note**: The installation instructions currently assume that you are running Windows.

 ## Using `pip`